DSoko2/Corona-Charts/README.md

-# Corona Chart Neu-Isenburg
+# Corona Charts

-Visualization of Corona related data for Neu-Isenburg.
+Visualization of Corona related data for Hessen and Neu-Isenburg.
 Privately maintained by [Daniel Sokolowski](https://dsoko.de).
-Available at [https://corona-ni.dsoko.de](https://corona-ni.dsoko.de).
+Available at [https://corona.dsoko.de](https://corona.dsoko.de).

 ## Contributing

 Ideas, corrections, extensions and data updates are very welcome.
-Please just open a corresponding [issue](https://github.com/DSoko2/Corona-NI/issues) or directly file a [pull request](https://github.com/DSoko2/Corona-NI/pulls) with the changes.
+Please just open a corresponding [issue](https://github.com/DSoko2/Corona-Charts/issues) or directly file a [pull request](https://github.com/DSoko2/Corona-Charts/pulls) with the changes.
 I will make sure to reply and act as soon as possible.

 ## What's about reuse?